 Is it True that Android Phones get Better Reception than iPhones?

-We’ve taken our fair share of deep dives into what makes cell phone reception go bad, how you can improve your signal, and which carrier has the best coverage in your area.
 But what about your smartphone itself?
 Do different brands get different signals?
 And which type of smartphone gets the best reception?

 We fix poor cell phone signal!
 Find the right signal booster for you:

 PCMag tested the iPhone XS, iPhone XS Max, iPhone XR, Samsung Galaxy Note 9, Google Pixel 3, LG V40, and OnePlus 6T in 2018.
 They found that the Samsung Galaxy offered better reception than iPhones.
 However, the overall best performer was the LG V40.